maj157/MD-404/Specifications.md

         }
         else
         {
-            printf("Torpedo not unlocked.
+            printf("Torpedo not available.
 You need to sink 3 ships to unlock it.\n");
         }
         break;
     }